dominicplouffe/HorseRacingPrediction/README.md

 ## The Data
 I’ve been gathering harness racing entries and results from across North America over the past 5 years.
 The data has come from public sources on the internet.

 For this test, we will be training our model on data from December 1st 2016 to February 28th 2017.
-Harness racing runs throughout the year and the weather has a lot to do in the outcome of the race.
-Rain, snow, wind, etc affect how the horse.
+Harness racing runs throughout the year and the weather affects the outcome of the race.
+Rain, snow, wind and temperature all affect how the race will go.
 I have found that training the model on a shorter time frame will yield to better results.
+Training with data close to the date you want to predict will, in general, have similar weather patterns.

 The validation data that we will use to test the algorithm will be from March 1st to March 31st 2017.